Completeness of qufinite ZXW calculus, a graphical language for finite-dimensional quantum theory: Lemmas

-\end{lemma} \begin{proof} We prove this by induction.
+\end{lem} \begin{proof} We prove this by induction.
 The base case follows from the Rules~\eqref{rule:TA} and~\eqref{rule:BZW}.
 Then, let us suppose the lemma true for $k - 1$ outputs $(\ast)$.
 The inductive step is proved as follows:

-\end{proof}
+\qedhere \end{proof}